- Page Content

 - Physical Strength and Stamina, Compassion, Decision making, Communication and Courage etc.

-As per the data reported by the US Bureau of Labor Statistics in 2019, there were 324,620 Firefighters employed in the US collectively.
-In addition to that, a 5% employment growth was projected for this career by the BLS.
-Moreover, the employment level of firefighters in Washington, DC was reported as 8,060 in 2019.
+As per the data reported by the US Bureau of Labor Statistics in 2020, there were 311,350 Firefighters employed in the US collectively.
+In addition to that, an 11% employment growth was projected for this career by O*Net Online for the District of Columbia.
+Moreover, the employment level of firefighters in Washington, DC was reported as 6,520 in 2020.

 Steps to Become a Firefighter in the District of Columbia